delebash/Documentation_For_My_Unreal_Projects/docs/ges/main.md

  ![](../_images/Screenshots/Screenshot%202024-02-22%20001319.png)

+### **Niagara**

+Used for your custom Niagara systems.
+GES has a Niagara Parameter Collection (NPC) with 3 values, current wind direction, current wind speed, niagara wind force.
+NPC's are based off of MPC's in this case the GES MPC.
+In your particle system you can select to add one of the above values from the GES_NPC.
+Some of the prebuilt niagara particles come with a wind force parameter that you can set the GES_NPC naigara wind force to.
+In this case when the wind speed or direction changes the particles change accordingly.
+If you do not have the wind force variable in your particle system you can get the wind speed and direction to use instead.

+Only niagara systems with a tag of ng will be affected.
+This way it does not interfere with other systems already integrated.
+Checking/Unchecking enable niagara will start or stop particle simulation as well as set the NPC values.

 ## 5) <u>Add GES Blueprint to your Scene</u>

 Navigate to GlobalEnvironmentalSystem --> Blueprints and drag BP_GES to your scene.